Ph.D. Program overview

 At Mayo Clinic Graduate School of Biomedical Sciences, you’ll discover a unique research training environment of academic inquiry and scientific discovery, combined with exceptional intellectual and technological resources designed to help you achieve your highest scientific career goals.

 Whether you’re preparing for graduate school or applying now, the Mayo Clinic experience for biomedical science Ph.D. students is different.

 - Research training by leading investigators in fields ranging from molecules to populations, all in the context of exceptional health care.

-- A subsidized Career Development Internship program.
-Senior students experience embedded networking opportunities in career settings different from those of their research mentors.
+- A Career Development Internship program where senior students experience networking opportunities in career settings different from those of their research mentors.

 - A national destination for research training of students from backgrounds underrepresented in science.
 Mayo’s NIH-funded IMSD is more than two decades old, and Mayo invented the NIH PREP concept.